 Planning for What is to Come and Trying to Make the Right End-of-life Decisions

-Whether you are the patient or family, even the smallest decisions become most meaningful because the you are seeking the best quality of life.
+Whether you are the patient or family, even the smallest decisions become most meaningful because you are seeking the best quality of life.
 When you are not able to make decisions because of illness and you want a particular person to make decisions for you, such as a family member, it is best to complete a state-approved form such as an ADVANCED DIRECTIVE.
 This will legally give the person of your choice the right to decide health care matters for you.
 Let us make these decisions easier for you by allowing us to assist you and your loved one with these choices.

 When the End Seems to be Nearing

 The human and realistic part of all of us is to know and accept the fact that no one lives forever, but the emotional side of us will struggle with this in our minds as we are aware that the time is approaching.
 Either as the patient or the loved ones surrounding them, it is normal to begin the grieving process before death occurs.
-Our Hospice Social Workers, Hospice Chaplain and trained staff are ready to assist in any way possible to help you transition through these inevitable feelings.
+Our Hospice Social Worker, Hospice Chaplain and trained staff are ready to assist in any way possible to help you transition through these inevitable feelings.

 After the Loss of a Loved One

 At Pike County Hospice we know that everyone deals with grief in their own way.
 We also know that there is no reason you have to do it alone.
 Our bereavement services offer visits from our Hospice Social Worker for up to 13 months after your loved one’s death.
 Click here for more information regarding our bereavement services and grief resources.